HackYourFuture/JavaScript1/Week6/MAKEME.md

 _Deadline Wednesday_

+1. We saw that we can pass functions as arguments to other functions.
+Your task is to write a function that takes another function as an argument and runs it.

+    ```js
+        function foo(func) {
+            // What to do here?
+        }

+        function bar() {
+            console.log('Hello, I am bar!');
+        }

+        foo(bar);
+    ```

-1. We learned a little bit about callbacks in JS.
+2. We learned a little bit about callbacks in JS.
 A callback is simply a function passed to another function that gets executed (run) after a potentially long running operation has completed.
 There is another function called `setTimeout` that will wait a specified period of time and then execute a function.
 For example:

     ```js
     function doIt() {